 - Body hardware

 - In-car electronics

 You can read about what each trouble area entails in extensive details on the Consumer Reports website directly, but any glaring problems are typically reported on each car’s individual profile page–which only members can access.
 There is also information on any active recalls that may apply to each vehicle, giving buyers a complete scope of what they can expect from the vehicle’s reliability.

 Does Consumer Reports adjust reliability ratings as time passes?

 Any issues a car may have as time passes and the car begins to age — either over years or mileage — are taken into account by the Consumer Reports reliability ratings.
 Predicted reliability can be estimated based on several factors, such as the brand’s history with reliability as well as that of each specific model.
-This value can change over time as new problems begin to surface or owners begin to report inconsistent issues.
+This value can change over time as new problems surface or owners report inconsistent issues.